 The Siq

 Upon entering the park, you’ll walk for 10-15 minutes downhill on a boring gravel path, then the path levels out and you’ve reached the Siq, the famous canyon walls leading into Petra.
+Take your time through this area and appreciate the massive stone walls and mesmerizing, curving colored stripes.

 There’s a feeling of mystique that lingers in these walls, and despite the tourists around me I half expected to see a caravan of spice traders round each corner.
+After 15-30 minutes of walking (depending on your speed and how many photos you take), you’ll finally turn a corner and get your first glimpse of the famous Treasury.

 The Treasury

-We grabbed some photos here, but there’s a secret to getting place all to yourself—more on that at the end of this post!
+The Siq dead-ends into a large plaza dominated by the iconic Treasury façade.
+It is just as cool as you think it will be.
+We grabbed some photos here, but there’s a secret to getting a place all to yourself – more on that at the end of this post!

-The clarity and intricacy of the carving is absolutely unreal up close.
+The clarity and intricacy of the carving are absolutely unreal up close.
 No matter how long I stared at it, my brain just kept asking, “How was this possible?!”
 The thing that most people don’t realize about Petra is that the Treasury is just the tip of the iceberg—there are hundreds of carved buildings throughout the town, so you’re just getting started at this point.

-The Street Of Facades & The Amphitheatre
+The Street Of Facades And The Amphitheatre

 There’s a small but impressive Roman amphitheater as well.
 Definitely look around, but if you’re short on time then I wouldn’t spend much time here, as there are much cooler places to see.